BSC-ES/providentia/docs/source/Configuration-files.md

 In the basic overview, we include the minimum necessary fields that every configuration files should have, and how they should be written.
 Here, we will have a look to the fields that are included under the other options (QA, filters, META, etc.)

 All the QA and flags have an associated name and number to them.
-Their number can be found in the wiki page [Data flags and QA names and codes](Data-flags-and-QA-names-and-codes).
+Their number can be found in the wiki page [Data flags and QA](Data-flags-and-QA).

 #### QA